 - have accepted a University of Otago undergraduate scholarship

-- are a recommencing Otago student, or a student transferring from another New Zealand university, or a student who has previously studied at an overseas university, with a Grade Point Average (GPA) of 4 (B-) or more for your their most recent university study (only your results from your the most recent equivalent two years of full-time enrolment will be considered).
+- are a recommencing Otago student, or a student transferring from another New Zealand university, or a student who has previously studied at an overseas university, with a Grade Point Average (GPA) of 4 (B-) or more for their most recent university study (only their results from their most recent equivalent two years of full-time enrolment will be considered).
 Where tertiary study has been undertaken other than at a university, it will be considered on a case by case basis depending on the programme and level of study

 - are a Māori applicant, or a Pacific applicant of Polynesian, Melanesian or Micronesian descent, who has not previously studied at a tertiary institution but who holds or is studying towards a New Zealand university entrance qualification

 In addition, application must be made to the University by: